nology-tech/react-api-codealong/notes/plan.md

 For now this `https://randomuser.me/api/?results=5` will be the URL we use to fetch random users.

+## Getting a Random User

 In App.jsx:

 - Import the `<Button/>` component
-- Write a async `getUsers()` function.
-Talk through `async/await` syntax and for now it can just log the result to the console.
+- Write an async `getUser()` function.
+Talk through `async/await` syntax and for now it can just log a single result to the console.
-- Hook up the `getUsers()` function to run onClick of the `<Button/>`.
+- Hook up the `getUser()` function to run onClick of the `<Button/>`.
-- Show that we do get back 5 random user objects in an array.
+- Show that we do get back an array with one random user object inside it.

 ```jsx
 // App.jsx